a01110946/ai-m1/llm-qa/assets/docs/rooms_docs/Guest Room, 1 King.md

 - Air-conditioned
 - Smoking policy: This room is non-smoking
 - Living/sitting area
-- Hooks
 - USB outlets

 ## Accessible Room Features

-- This room type does not offer mobility accessible rooms
+- This room type offers mobility accessible rooms
-- This room type does not offer accessible rooms with roll-in showers
+- This room type offers accessible rooms with roll-in showers
 - This room type does not offer hearing accessible rooms